DeepPavlovAdmin/convai/README.md

 # News

 - November 12: &#x1F64B; **Call for chat volunteers.** ConvAI2 competition is now at the final stage and we kindly invite community to volunteer in evaluating submitted solutions.
 Even 2-3 evaluated dialogues from you will contribute significantly to the success of the competition.
 Importantly, all the dialogues collected during competition will be published open source to promote future dialogue system research.
-Final results will be presented at NIPS 2018 Competition track.
+Final results will be presented at NeurIPS 2018 Competition track.
 Evaluation system is available at FB Messenger via link [https://m.me/convai.io](https://m.me/convai.io)

 - September 30: **The submissions are locked, automatic evals are final on the leaderboard, and the final stage of human evaluation is almost here.** We invite successful teams from the first round (&#x1F350; teams)  to prepare and test their solutions for MTurk and the 'wild' evaluation part of the challenge.
 For wild evaluation more details can be found at [here](http://convai.io/wild/).
 For MTurk evaluation, teams should provide an interactive script, e.g. like this [one](https://github.com/facebookresearch/ParlAI/blob/master/projects/convai2/baselines/kvmemnn/interactive.py).